Remarkably dynamic and communicative performer with lots more power than its humble rating would suggest

 After switching my brain back on and comparing the PrimaLuna to the Ref 75 SE, both are definitely great amps, but there are several differences so obvious that I would not pronounce either the substitute for the other.

 The Ref 75 SE is unmatched in its ability to provide state of the art resolution and purity, with amazing treble delicacy and timbral accuracy along with tight and articulate bass that is not normally expected from a tube amp.
 The PrimaLuna does not quite reach the same levels of refinement nor the incredibly accurate imaging as the Audio Research.
 I guess that’s only fair because the Ref 75 SE currently costs around 12.000 euro while the DiaLogue Premium only costs 3200 euro.
 But it doesn’t stop here because the PrimaLuna counters with a more gloriously rich midrange, bass with more slam and an overall greater feeling of dynamic impact.
-How about that for a 36 watt amp versus the Audio Research’s 75 watts?
+How about that for a 36-watt amp versus the Audio Research’s 75 watts?

 The thing is: there is no such thing as the perfect audio component.
 Even if you spend ridiculous amounts of money, still there will be areas in which a product excels and areas in which it is less endowed.
 The Ref 75 SE really is superbly refined, transparent and neutral, and truly a precision instrument.
-If as an audiophile you are most concerned with the audiophile areas in which it excels and don’t need copious amounts of power, then it will be very difficult to beat.
+If as an audiophile you are most concerned with the audiophile areas in which it excels and you don’t need copious amounts of power, then it will be very difficult to beat.
 If however as a music lover you can do with a little less image specificity and delicacy, for sheer musicality it will be difficult to beat the PrimaLuna Dialogue Premium, even if you are prepared to pay a lot more.

-Above: with all speakers, I used the 4 ohm tap.
-From experience with other tube amps I know that the other taps can make a lot of difference, but usually, the 4 ohm tap is the smoothest sounding one, the higher ohm ones usually resulting in more control.
+Above: with all speakers, I used the 4-ohm tap.
+From experience with other tube amps I know that the other taps can make a lot of difference, but usually, the 4-ohm tap is the smoothest sounding one, the higher ohm ones usually resulting in more control.
 This could be different with the PrimaLuna, but as it always sounds so great, I have not yet experimented with this.

 While the Cubed Brystons and the NuPrime ST-10 have entirely different characters from one another and from the PrimaLuna, both sounded really great with the Gustavson LS-One.
 Yet the PrimaLuna managed to combine various aspects that the aforementioned amps individually do so well.
 The PrimaLuna has much of the smoothness and body of the Bryston and much of the agility, purity and lively dynamics of the NuPrime, making for the best match with these speakers yet.
-Naturally, the 36 watt PrimaLuna does not have the ultimate muscle power of either solid state amp, but with these speakers, it easily has more power than required.
+Naturally, the 36-watt PrimaLuna does not have the ultimate muscle power of either solid state amp, but with these speakers, it easily has more power than required.
 In addition, while less focused and precise than the NuPrime, the PrimaLuna projects an even larger soundstage outside of the speakers.
 It remains remarkable how great a tube amp can sound, but it has to be noted that the amp-speaker match is much more critical than with transistor amps and switching amps.
 In this case, it is a perfect match!

 Vivid Audio Giya G3 s2